 Head of Department: Mrs T Ford

-GCSE option Yes, optional

-A level option Yes

 Pupils will begin to contextualise issues within RS through engaging and relevant lessons.
 They will begin to deepen their knowledge and understanding of the six world religions.
 The foundations for examining RS are introduced through using sources of authority and debating the ethics of religious belief.
 Each new topic will begin with P4C (Philosophy for Children) where pupils will begin to learn how to create their own philosophical questions and work as a community to answer their questions.